KENNETH E. PRINGLE, ESQ., Chair

 RITA MANGAN ’77

-After spending over 30 years as a senior executive in the retail and cosmetics industries, Rita Mangan, a magna cum laude graduate of Monmouth University (Education ’77), is turning her attention to a personal passion: the environment.
-In 2015, Rita received the Cosmetics Executive Women (CEW) Achiever Award for her outstanding leadership, mentoring and other contributions to the cosmetics industry.
-Most recently, Rita was Senior Vice President for Sales, Education & Retail Strategies at Shiseido Cosmetics America.
-Prior to joining Shiseido Cosmetics America, Rita was Senior Vice President Sales & Marketing for Bobbi Brown Cosmetics.
-Before joining Bobbi Brown, Rita was the Senior Vice President of Cosmetics for Macy’s, where she led the cosmetics business across the U.S. Rita has served as a Vice Chairwoman on the Board of Governors for CEW.
-In addition, Rita was Chairman of the Dream Ball for the American Cancer Society 1992-2002.
+After spending over 30 years as a senior executive in the retail and cosmetics industries, Rita Mangan, a magna cum laude graduate of Monmouth University (Education ’77), has turned her attention to a personal passion: the environment.
+In 2015, Ms. Mangan received the Cosmetics Executive Women (CEW) Achiever Award for her outstanding leadership, mentoring and other contributions to the cosmetics industry.
+Most recently, she was Senior Vice President for Sales, Education & Retail Strategies at Shiseido Cosmetics America.
+Prior to joining Shiseido Cosmetics America, Ms. Mangan was Senior Vice President Sales & Marketing for Bobbi Brown Cosmetics.
+Before joining Bobbi Brown, she was the Senior Vice President of Cosmetics for Macy’s, where she led the cosmetics business across the U.S. Ms. Mangan has served as a Vice Chairwoman on the Board of Governors for CEW.
+In addition, she was Chairman of the Dream Ball for the American Cancer Society 1992-2002.

-Rita, a lifetime ocean enthusiast, has spent every summer in Manasquan and is currently a volunteer for the Manasquan Beach Committee.
-Rita and her husband, Joe, reside in both New York City and Manasquan.
+A lifetime ocean enthusiast, she has spent every summer in Manasquan and is currently a volunteer for the Manasquan Beach Committee.
+Ms. Mangan and her husband, Joe, reside in both New York City and Manasquan.

 DR. TAVIT NAJARIAN